ReactiveX/reactivex.github.io/tutorials.markdown

 * [How to Keep Your RxJava Subscribers from Leaking](http://philosophicalhacker.com/2015/03/24/how-to-keep-your-rxjava-subscribers-from-leaking/) by Matt Dupree
 * [Android reactive programming with RxJava](https://www.youtube.com/watch?v=JCLZ55M2gVo) video of a presentation by Ivan Morgillo
 * [Learning RxJava (for Android) by example](https://newcircle.com/s/post/1744/2015/06/29/learning-rxjava-for-android-by-example) video and speaker deck of a presentation by Kaushik Gopal, and [the associated GitHub repository](https://github.com/kaushikgopal/RxJava-Android-Samples)
+* [Retrofit 2.0: The biggest update yet on the best HTTP Client Library for Android](http://inthecheesefactory.com/blog/retrofit-2.0/en), which now supports RxJava Observables

 ## RxNetty
 * [Accessing Meetup’s streaming API with RxNetty](http://www.nurkiewicz.com/2014/12/accessing-meetups-streaming-api-with.html) by Tomasz Nurkiewicz